Skip to Content

 A Guide To The Kerry Cliffs In Portmagee (History, Tickets, Parking + More)

-Standing at over 1,000 feet above the icy Atlantic below, the Kerry Cliffs are a staggering 400 million years old.
+Arguably one of the best things to do in Kerry, they stand at over 1,000 feet above the icy Atlantic below and are a staggering 400 million years old.

-Those that visit will be treated to views of the Skellig Islands, coastal scenery that rivals the best in County Kerry and much more.
+Those that visit will be treated to views of the Skellig Islands along with magnificent coastal scenery that rivals the best County Kerry has to offer.

 Some quick need-to-knows about the Kerry Cliffs in Portmagee